Why are my Cornish Cross Broiler Chickens Dying?

 The signs of heat stress in cornish cross broilers are panting, rapid breathing, loss of electrolytes, outstretched wings, erect feathers, loss of appetite, increased drinking, diarrhea, droopiness, and lethargy.
 At the final stages that lead to death, the chicken will be staggering, will experience seizures and disorientation.
 If no action is taken at this point, the chicken will eventually die.

 To prevent and treat heat stress in cornish cross broiler chickens, provide the birds with water throughout.
 You can use a block of ice in their drinking water, in order to keep their water cool for long.
-Electrolytes in their water will assist in replenishing the electrolytes that their bodies a losing.
+Electrolytes in their water will assist in replenishing the electrolytes that their bodies are losing.
 Providing shade will create a cooler area where the chickens can shelter themselves.
 This is important if you are raising pastured broilers.
 Make sure the coops or chicken tractors are well ventilated to allow for hot air to rise.

 Cold